Mr Brainwash

 Pino

-Pino was an Italian-American artist renowned for his romantic and emotionally charged paintings, often depicting beautiful women, children, and intimate family scenes.
-Born in Bari, Italy, Pino studied at the prestigious Academy of Fine Arts of Brera in Milan before immigrating to the United States.
-His distinctive style, characterized by warm, luminous colors and a soft, impressionistic touch, has made him one of the most beloved figurative artists of the late 20th and early 21st centuries.
-Pino's work has been featured in numerous galleries and collections worldwide, leaving a lasting legacy in the world of fine art.
+Pino Daeni was an Italian-American artist renowned for romantic, emotionally charged paintings of women, children, and intimate family scenes.
+Born in Bari, Italy and trained at the Academy of Fine Arts of Brera in Milan, Pino's warm, luminous palette and soft impressionistic touch made him one of the most beloved figurative artists of the late 20th and early 21st centuries.
+His originals and editions remain highly collected today.

 Salvador Dali